 Munemichi is nearly 80 years old.
 The head of the family decided to let his son Munetaka succeed to Myochin’s name as the head of the family 53rd generation, in May 2021.

-Although Munehiro is the second son, he had decided to start a new school of swordsmiths instead of succeeding in the Myochins as a blacksmith.
+Although Munehiro is the second son, he had decided to start a new school of swordsmiths instead of succeeding to the Myochins as a blacksmith.
 Although Munehiro set up his own studio of sword making, he sometimes collaborates with his brother by forging Tamahagane steel which is a special form of purified steel and is allowed to use for sword making.

 Munehiro makes stratified Tamahagane steel with more than 30,000 layers by forging for his sword.
 He put a lump of steel (in a square) into the fire, which he folded and hammered countless times.
 This process made Tamahagane a very special substance.
 Then Munetaka, younger brother, takes over to shape Tamahagane into fire chopsticks wind chime.
 When I visited the studio of Munetaka, he demonstrated how to make Myochin Hibashi of iron (instead of Tamahagane) by forging.
 I was amazed by the speed and the degree of concentration of Munetaka, shaping the cylinder-shaped iron sticks into chopsticks.
 He said he could make the shape of Hibashi easily but it is so difficult to make it sound properly.
 You need a kind of leap to transform metal chopsticks into metal chopstick wind chimes with formless value as superb sound.